pendo-io/pendo-mobile-ios/pnddocs/swiftui_beta.md

 In the SPM search for _pendo_ and use `swiftui_beta` branch:<br>
 <img width="700" alt="SPM" src="https://user-images.githubusercontent.com/56674958/180163385-59639b68-df10-4d85-bd72-08dca771bd51.png">

+### Integration
 Pure swiftUI apps don't include `AppDelegate` file by default.
-Please create an `AppDelegate` file and complete the following steps<br>
+Please create an `AppDelegate` file and complete the following steps:<br>
-### Integration
 In the _AppDelegate_ file <br>

 ```swift